YetAnotherClown/YetAnotherNet/README.md

 > A Networking Library, inspired by BridgeNet2 & Bevy_Renet, made for ECS.

+### WARNING

+Net is an experimental library, expect bugs and major design changes.
+While the API should remain the same, there is no guarantee.

 ### Networking on Roblox

 Roblox promotes a design behavior where in order to achieve networking, developers must create